OneIdentity/BehaviorDrivenGovernance/README.md

 ### Optional: Disable Event Workflow Step
 The Events workflow in the OneLogin connector is enabled by default.
 The intent is to synchronize the event log from OneLogin into Identity Manager in order to enable OneLogin event driven actions.
 Depending on your deployment, there is a potential of exceeding the OneLogin API rate limit if you synchronize the OneLogin event log.
 This solution accelerator uses a script to collect the targeted event data, so synchronizing the OneLogin event log may be unnecessary.

 In the Synchronization Editor, navigate to Workflows, choose Initial Synchronization workflow, and edit the Event step.
-Check the box for `Disabled` in the `General` tab.
+Check the `Disabled` box in the `General` tab.

 ### Recommended: Scheduled Synchronization of OneLogin
-Since the behavior-driven governance feature is triggered by the synchronization of your OneLogin tenant, it is recommended to synchronize your OneLogin data on a regular schedule.
+Since the behavior-driven governance capability is triggered by the synchronization of your OneLogin tenant, it is recommended to synchronize your OneLogin data on a regular schedule.
 Enable the scheduled synchronization in the Synchronization Editor.

 OneLogin has an hourly API rate limit imposed for most deployments.
 For this reason, the most efficient synchronization schedule for OneLogin is to do the sync hourly, which will result in evenly distributing the number of API calls to optimize the rate limit.

-In the Synchronization Editor, navigate to `Configuration` > `Start up configurations`, and select click `Edit Schedule...` under the `Initial Synchronization`.
-In the dialog, be sure and check the `Enabled` checkbox, and set the desired schedule, such as hourly.
+In the Synchronization Editor, navigate to `Configuration` > `Start up configurations`, and select `Edit Schedule...` under the `Initial Synchronization`.
+In the dialog, be sure to check the `Enabled` checkbox, and set the desired schedule, such as hourly.
 Alternately, you can create a new start up configuration to perform your hourly updates.
 See the Identity Manager documentation for more information on creating a new start up configuration.

-### Governing OneLogin Applications With Identity Manager
+### Governing OneLogin Applications with Identity Manager
 Following are recommended conventions and application assignment architecture to make governing applications in OneLogin easy and effective.
-These recommendations are not required for the solution accelerator to function, but are best practices that should be considered.
+These recommendations are not required for the Behavior Driven Governance solution accelerator to function, but are best practices that should be considered.

 ### Naming Convention
-It is recommended to utilize a naming convention and assignment architecture for provisioning and deprovisioning of access in OneLogin and target systems of associated applications.
+It is recommended to utilize a naming convention and assignment architecture for provisioning and deprovisioning access in OneLogin and target systems of associated applications.
 The following is an example, and will be used in the queries and policies referenced later in this document.

 - Identity Manager System Role - "Salesforce Access"
   - OneLogin Role - "Salesforce App"